osvaldotoja/site/theme-setup/index.md

 #### url

 Used to generate absolute URLs for sitemaps, feeds and for generating canonical URLs in a page's `<head>`.
 When developing locally either comment this out or use something like `http://localhost:4000` so all assets load properly. *Don't include a trailing `/`*.
+[Protocol-relative URLs](http://www.paulirish.com/2010/the-protocol-relative-url/) are a nice option but there are a few caveats[^protocol].

 Examples: